Pauli stabilizer models of twisted quantum doubles: Double semion stabilizer model

 where the product is over the set of all upward pointing triangles $F_\text{up}$.
 The Pauli X operators $X^A_{ 12 }$ and $X^A_{ 23 }$ defined on the edges of the upwards pointing triangle $\la 123 \ra$ are mapped as:

 Notice that conjugation by $\mathcal{U}_{AA}$ does not affect the edge terms in Eq.~\eqref{eq: Ceconjugated}.

 After conjugating $H^{II}_\text{DS}$ by $\mathcal{U}_{CZ}$, the ground states are in a product state on the $B$ sites.
 This follows from the fact that the ground states are $+1$ eigenstates of the $\mathcal{U}_{CZ} C^{II}_e \mathcal{U}_{CZ}^\dagger = X^B_e$ terms.
 This means that, without affecting the ground state subspace, we can freely replace all $B$ site operators with the identity.
-Note that after replacing all $B$ site operators in $\mathcal{U}_{CZ} H^{II}_\text{DS} \mathcal{U}_{CZ}^\dagger$, the Hamiltonian terms are no longer mutually commuting.
-Nevertheless, they are unfrustrated and the ground state subspace is the mutual $+1$ eigenspace of the Hamiltonian terms.
 In what follows, we suppress the the $A$ site label and consider systems with a single qubit at each edge.

 Composing the transformations in Eqs.~\eqref{eq: UCX def}, \eqref{eq: qudit to qubits}, \eqref{eq: UAB def}, and \eqref{eq: UAA def}, we find that ${H}_\text{DS}$ is mapped by the finite-depth quantum circuit: